theyareonit/Click-Between-Frames/about.md

 Disable TPS Bypass/Draw Divide when using this mod, because they're pointless.

+The mod comes with its own version of Physics Bypass in the mod options called "Unlock Delta".
+Be warned that not all lists or leaderboards that allow CBF will consider this legit!

 # Known issues

 - This mod does not work with bots